Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-certificates/samples/certificate_basic_operations.md

 To create a new `CertificateClient` to create, get, update, or delete certificates, you need the endpoint to an Azure Key Vault and credentials.

-Key Vault Certificate client for C++ currently supports the `ClientSecretCredential` for authenticating.
+Key Vault Certificate client for C++ currently supports both the `ClientSecretCredential` and the `ChallengeClientSecretCredential` for authenticating.

+The ChallengeClientSecretCredential is useful for multi tenant authentication.

 In the sample below, you can create a credential by setting the Tenant ID, Client ID and Client Secret as environment variables.